keycloak/kc-sig-fapi/README.md

 https/generate-server.sh $KEYCLOAK_FQDN 192-168-0-101.nip.io
 ```
 3. In case you use local built Keycloak instance as described below, it is recommended to delete the Keycloak directory and unzip new directory
 to make sure that certificates from previous step will be correctly copied to the server.
+Also make sure that customizations for CIBA and
+well-known endpoint are manually done since you use your own Docker volume (See [Keycloak dockerfile](./keycloak/Dockerfile) for the details)
 4. It is needed to comment the RESOURCE_FQDN in the `docker-compose.yml` file in the load_balancer network section.
 Something like this:
 ```
 networks: